Money in Romania

 Romania - Money

-On 5 August, the National Bank of Romania (NBR) kept the policy rate unchanged at 2.50%, while also leaving the deposit facility rate at 1.50%, the lending facility (Lombard) rate at 3.50% and maintaining the reserve requirements on both leu- and foreign currency-denominated liabilities.
-The decision was in line with analysts’ expectations.
+On 7 February, the National Bank of Romania (NBR) kept the policy rate unchanged at 2.50%, while also leaving the deposit facility rate at 1.50% and the lending facility (Lombard) rate at 3.50%.
+In addition, the Bank maintained banks’ reserve requirements on leu-denominated liabilities at 8.00%; however, it cut reserve requirements on foreign currency-denominated liabilities from 8.00% to 6.00% starting with the 24 February–23 March maintenance period.

 Romania - Money Data